JC-ARAGON/Data-Analytics-Portfolio/2_SQL_Project/README.md

 1. Open the file **`data_cleaning.sql`** to view the cleaning steps applied.
 2. This script includes:
    - Handling **missing values** in population and vaccination data.
    - Replacing NULLs in key numerical fields with **zero** where appropriate.
+   - Removing Highly Incomplete Columns
+   - Removing Records Where continent is NULL

 📌 **Run the script in your SQL environment before performing any analysis** to ensure you work with a **clean and structured dataset**.